kyma-project/kyma/docs/04-operation-guides/security/05-sec-ingress-egress-traffic.md

 ## TLS management

 Kyma employs the Bring Your Own Domain/Certificates model that requires you to supply the certificate and key during installation.
-You can do it using the [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation).<!-- Change the link to values.yaml--> See a sample YAML file specifying the values to override:
+You can do it using a [values.yaml](../operations/03-change-kyma-config-values.md) file.
+See a sample YAML file specifying the values to override:

 ```yaml
 global: